-28. ----, we tend to distance ourselves from the person we once were.
+28. ---, we tend to distance ourselves from the person we once were.

-- A) Though a person's mind handles information about oneself differently from other details - B) Since memories that reference the self are easier to recall than other forms of memory - C) Because we may recognize flaws in our past self's behaviours upon remembering them - Whereas self-related memories are distinct from both episodic memory and semantic memory - E) If self-reference effects are a w ay to study how our sense of self emerges from the w orkings of the brain
+- A) Though a person's mind handles information about oneself differently from other details - B) Since memories that reference the self are easier to recall than other forms of memory - Because we may recognize flaws in our past self's behaviours upon remembering them - D) Whereas self-related memories are distinct from both episodic memory and semantic memory - E) If self-reference effects are a way to study how our sense of self emerges from the workings of the brain

-29. The explosion of tea as an everyman's drink in late 1700s England may have saved many lives ----.
+29. The explosion of tea as an everyman's drink in late 1700s England may have saved many lives ----

-- A) because the simple practice of boiling w ater fortea may have been enough to keep many from an early grave - B) whereas the annual death rate declined substantially, from 28 to 25 per 1,000 people between 1761 and 1834 - C) although boiling water kills bacteria that cause diarrheal diseases like dysentery, which was often called "flux" or "bloody flux" in death records - as this w ould not have been because of any antioxidants or other substances inherent to the popular leaf - E) before people could understand that illness could be caused by water-borne pathogens
+- A) because the simple practice of boiling water for tea may have been enough to keep many from an early grave - B) whereas the annual death rate declined substantially, from 28 to 25 per 1,000 people between 1761 and 1834 - C) although boiling water kills bacteria that cause diarrheal diseases like dysentery, which was often called "flux" or "bloody flux" in death records - C) as this would not have been because of any antioxidants or other substances inherent to the popular leaf - E) per people could understand that illness could be caused by water-borne pathogens ancord

-While many modern histories tend to focus on ancient kingdoms and empires around the Mediterranean and in the Fertile Crescent, ----.
+30. While many modern histories tend to focus on ancient kingdoms and empires around the Mediterranean and in the